Housing Lottery FAQ | 2020

 You or your group will automatically be placed in Lottery 2 (Gilbert, Burlingham, McCormick, Cascade, Walter).
 The room selection appointment will still be determined by academic credits earned toward graduation at Pacific University.

-Each individual or group receives one room selection appointment.
+Each individual or roommate group receives one room selection appointment.
 Once a room is selected no changes can be made during the Housing Lottery.
 If you did not get your preferred room, requests can be made through the Housing Wait List process.
 The Housing Office can assist you.
 We offer a variety of walk-in office hours, or you can email us for an appointment.

 If you did not select one of your preferred rooms, you can complete a Housing Wait List request.
 This will give you the opportunity to be considered for vacancies over the summer in the residence halls.
-Forms are available through the Housing Office during posted office hours, or you can email us for an appointment..
+Forms are available through the Housing Office during walk-in office hours, or you can email us for an appointment..

 Students have a variety of preferences in regards to housing.
 Some have specific people in mind to live with and some do not.
 Some want kitchen units and some do not.
 Regardless of preferences, all students have a right to choose where they want to live during their designated room selection appointment which is determined by academic credits and not the number of people they choose or don’t choose to live with.